ltvprotocol/ltv_v0/README.md

 # LTV protocol: proof of concept

-This is a proof of concept implementation of the LTV protocol: Curatorless Leveraged Tokenized Vault with a Constant Target Loan-To-Value Ratio
+This is a proof-of-concept implementation of the LTV protocol: Curatorless Leveraged Tokenized Vault with a Constant Target Loan-To-Value Ratio

-**THIS IS A PROOF OF CONCEPT IMPLEMENTATION AND SHOULD NOT BE USED IN PRODUCTION**
+**THIS IS A PROOF-OF-CONCEPT IMPLEMENTATION AND SHOULD NOT BE USED IN PRODUCTION.**

-**PLEASE DONT EVEN TRY TO USE THIS IN PRODUCTION**
+**PLEASE DO NOT ATTEMPT TO USE THIS IN PRODUCTION.**

-**IT'S RISKY AND NOT AUDITED**
+**IT IS RISKY AND HAS NOT BEEN AUDITED.**

 ## Build

-To build the project, run:
+To build the project, execute the following command:

 ```bash
 forge build